mattirwin/ListReplace/README.md

 The plugin will prompt for the following:

-1. Choose the target tab(view): where your search and replacement will be run
+1. Choose the target view in the following dropdown: where your search and replacement will be run
-2. Choose the source tab(view): where your replacements will be sourced from
+2. Choose the source view in the following dropdown: where your replacements will be sourced from
 3. Enter a search term (regex): your target window will be searched for this term
 4. Enter a replacement term (regex): your source window will be searched for this term, matches will be used to replace matches in the target window